 Rooms in Shared Community Houses

 Members live in three residential buildings: the Mill, the Farmhouse and Polaris (the strawbale house).
 The buildings are owned by Heathcote and the land is in the School of Living community land trust.
 Typically, each individual adult has their own bedroom.
-Families may have several bedrooms.
-Each residential building has a common living room and a shared kitchen.
+Families may have a private apartment or simply occupy several bedrooms in a shared house.
+Each residential building has a common living room and a kitchen.

 As members of Heathcote, the residents will have access to Heathcote’s 44 acres of land and will participate in community life, including shared vegetarian meals and social activities.
 The land features about 1 acre of organic gardens, two high tunnels, a lined catch basin that stores rainwater for irrigation, a small edible forest garden, and more.
 We grow organic vegetables on site and there are opportunities to develop honey, egg and mushroom production as well.
 Heathcote is approximately a 25-minute drive to York, PA and a 45-minute drive from Baltimore.